DevExpress-Examples/wpf-pivotgrid-customize-filter-drop-down/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T830421)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to Create a Custom Filter Drop-Down
+# Pivot Grid for WPF - How to Create a Custom Filter Drop-Down

 This example demonstrates how to create the Excel-style filter drop-down, adjust its settings and modify operators available in the Filter Rules tab.
 If the [PivotGridControl.FieldFilterPopupMode](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridControl.FieldFilterPopupMode) property is set to **Excel**, all fields have Excel-style filter drop-downs.
 However, to customize the filter drop-down, you have to use the following approach: